 Mean monthly Bering Sea surface temperature data from the NOAA Physical Sciences Laboratory’s NCEP/NCAR Reanalysis monthly means SST dataset was obtained for between 1996 and 2017 (Longitude 185.6 °E to 195.0 °E, Latitude 60.0° N to 54.3° N).
 A mean spring (March through May) and summer (June through August) sea surface temperature was calculated for each year.
 Spring and summer Bering Sea Calanus spp. biomass densities in these years were collected by the Ecosystems and Fisheries Oceanography Coordinated Investigations (EcoFOCI) program of the Alaska Fisheries Science Center (AFSC).
 The time series data collected by the EcoFOCI program between 1992 and 2018 were collected during spring and summer months, primarily April and May and August and September.
 Zooplankton were sampled using oblique tows with paired bongo nets 5–10 m from the bottom while depth was continuously monitored using a SeaBird FastCAT CTD (Incze et al. 1997; Napp et al. 1996; Kimmel and Duffy-Anderson 2020).
 Bongo nets consisted of one set of 20 cm 153 µm mesh nets and another set of 60 cm 333 or 505 µm mesh nets.
 Volume of water sampled was estimated with a General Oceanics flowmeter attached to the mouth of the bongo nets.
 Zooplankton were preserved in a 5% formalin/seawater solution and 150–200 individuals were subsampled with a Folsom plankton splitter and identified to lowest taxonomic level at the Plankton Sorting and Identification Center in Szczecin, Poland and verified at the Alaska Fisheries Science Center, Seattle, Washington, USA.
 In 2012, a methodological change occurred where the 60 cm frame net mesh was changed to 505 µm.
 This did not affect most taxa, though there is the potential for differences to arise (Kimmel and Duffy-Anderson 2020).
 Raw abundance was converted to biomass using literature values for each life-history stage in Gluchowska et al. (2017).

-Figure 1 shows the distribution of Calanus spp. densities plotted against the month the samples by EcoFOCI were taken.
+The distribution of Calanus spp. densities plotted against the month the samples by EcoFOCI were taken is shown in Figure 1.
 Adult densities in spring and summer are comparable, though juvenile densities were generally higher in summer.
 Thus, the adult and juvenile populations exhibit different observed characteristics in spring and summer (likely due to life history differences in spring versus summer, since molting into the adult stage and reproduction occurs in late winter/early spring), yet most sampling is in May, followed by September.
 This means there is a crucial gap in our knowledge of how the population behaves in late spring and summer and because of the clear seasonal differences, fitting models to data from both seasons was difficult.
 When attempting to fit to spring data, given the similar low densities as in summer, the best model fit would predict the population to go extinct at temperatures well below that which it is observed (a problem perpetuated when trying to fit to combined spring and summer data due to the vastly greater amount of spring samples).
 Therefore, we opted to fit the model to the summer data to ensure that the population persisted at least until the maximum annual mean sea surface temperature was observed.

 Using mean summer temperatures, we predicted adult and juvenile copepod biomass from the model and compared this to observed mean summer Bering Sea Calanus spp. biomass densities in these years.
 The two estimated parameters (δ and Mopt) were fit by calculating the sum of the square residuals between the observed and predicted biomass densities for each parameter combination and then identifying the parameter combination with the lowest mean sum of squared residuals when averaged across the two life stages.